 In May 2009, Gov. Gregoire signed ESHB 2211 (pdf 50 KB), which authorized tolling on the SR 520 bridge.
-Tolls on SR 520 helps pay for a new SR 520 bridge scheduled to open in late 2015 or early 2016.
+Tolls on SR 520 helps pay for a new SR 520 floating bridge.

 Previous tolling legislation includes House Bill 1773, which set statewide guidelines for the implementation and use of tolls on state highways, and House Bill 3096, created a Tolling Implementation Committee to work with the public to evaluate a variety of tolling scenarios.

 The Tolling Implementation Committee evaluated tolling for financing the SR 520 Bridge Replacement and HOV Program, engaged citizens and regional leadership in the evaluation of tolling alternatives.
-The committee hosted a series of public outreach events related to tolling in the SR 520 corridor during summer 2008, and reported to the Governor and Legislature in January 2009.
+The committee hosted a series of public outreach events related to tolling in the SR 520 corridor during summer 2008, and reported to the governor and Legislature in January 2009.